KomodoPlatform/developer-docs/docs/notary/smartchains-guide-Komodo-Notary-Node.md

 08ffe7c25ad1b43700b301ba0d42195e63303bfd465112db91a4d8c7afa20af6
 ```

-## I am not in sync with a few hashes. what do i have to do now?
+## I am not in sync with a few hashes. what do I have to do now?

 Stop the corresponding fiat value and start it again.
 For instance REVS: